Battle of Lockridge Mill: Encampment at Lockridge Mill

-On the evening of May 6, 1862 while heading towards Dresden Borenstein's column came across the Lockridge Mill, a 400 acre farm and gristmill on the Obion River 12 miles north of Dresden which was owned by Marshall Lockridge and was operated by a large number of salves.
+On the evening of May 6, 1862 while heading towards Dresden Borenstein's column came across the Lockridge Mill, a 400 acre farm and gristmill on the Obion River 12 miles north of Dresden which was owned by Marshall Lockridge and was operated by a large number of slaves.
 Borenstein's column set up a bivouac at Lockridge's property and detailed 45 men to set up three lines of pickets along the southern outer perimeter near the Dresden-Mayfield Road to safeguard the dismounted cavalry from surprise attacks.
 One of several mistakes Borenstein made during this time was placing one of the pickets, Company F under Captain William A. Haw, nearly half a mile away (.08 km) from the main camp.
 Another mistake was ignoring the advice of his subordinate officers to set up their encampment on the north side of the Obion River, Borenstein instead chose to encamp on the southern side of the river crossing which allowed his force to be easily overwhelmed.